-The siting plan shall show the location, pedestrian entrances, and outdoor living areas for all future dwellings.
-Although the dwellings do not need to be built prior to s224 being issued, a condition will be imposed on the subdivision requiring the siting plan to be complied with at
+\The siting plan shall show the location, pedestrian entrances, and outdoor living areas for all future dwellings.
+Although the dwellings do not need to be built prior to s224 being issued, a condition will be imposed on the subdivision requiring the siting plan to be complied with at the time the site is developed unless resource consents is granted for an alternative development.
+This outcome will be secured by consent notice.

-- (ii) Structure Plan - A condition will be imposed on the resource consent of any subdivision that creates additional allotments and involves a site/part of a site that contains a roading asset as indicated by Structure Plan 013 requiring the roading asset to be constructed and vested with Council as indicated on the Structure Plan or as otherwise approved by resource consent. - A condition will be imposed on the resource consent of any subdivision that creates additional allotments and involves a site/part of a site containing a park or reserve as shown on Structure Plan 013, requiring the site/part of the site containing the reserve to be vested within Council or as otherwise approved by resource consent. - (iii) Water Supply, Wastewater and Other Services
+- A condition will be imposed on the resource consent of any subdivision that creates additional allotments and involves a site/part of a site that contains a roading asset as indicated by Structure Plan 013 requiring the roading asset to be constructed and vested with Council to the full extent indicated on the Structure Plan. - A condition will be imposed on the resource consent of any subdivision that creates additional allotments and involves a site/part of a site containing a park or reserve as shown on Structure Plan 013, requiring the site/part of the site containing the reserve to be vested within Council. - (iii) Water Supply, Wastewater and Other Services